Filed in Business storytelling, Communication, Podcast

 Shawn mentions Daniel Kahneman and Gary Klein’s article Conditions for Intuitive Expertise: A Failure to Disagree.
 It contains two opposing ideologies tackling when you should or shouldn’t follow your gut.
 To download the article, click here.

 We have launched a new program at Anecdote!
 For close on a decade, we’ve been helping schools craft and tell their school story—their future direction, priorities, and planned impact.
 The aim is to help school leaders make their strategy stick, get everyone on the same page and build momentum for progress.
 Our new one-month program is called School Story Lab.
 Each Lab gathers a cohort of schools looking for help to craft and tell their strategy stories.
-If you are interested or know of a school that may be interested, click here to find out more or get in touch!

 For your storybank